iwayag/iway-certbot-dns-auth/README.md

 To use this module the [certbot](https://certbot.eff.org/) is required of course :-)

-You can [install certbot](https://certbot.eff.org/instructions?ws=other&os=debianbuster) directly by your OS (e.g. Debian) and install `iway-certbot-dns-auth` globally with `sudo pip install iway-certbot-dns-auth`.
+You can [install certbot](https://certbot.eff.org/instructions?ws=other&os=debianbuster) directly by your OS (e.g. Debian) and install `iway-certbot-dns-auth` globally with

+    sudo pip install iway-certbot-dns-auth

 Or, better [install certbot in a Python virtual environment](https://certbot.eff.org/instructions?ws=other&os=pip) together with `iway-certbot-dns-auth`.